20-złoty note: Collector banknotes

-The 200th birthday anniversary of Juliusz Słowacki
+The 200th birth anniversary of Juliusz Słowacki

-The 200th birthday anniversary of Juliusz Słowacki, a Polish poet and playwright, one of the most eminent authors of the Romanticism in Poland, has been commemorated by the National Bank of Poland by issuance of a collector banknote worth 20 złotych.
+The 200th birth anniversary of Juliusz Słowacki, a Polish poet and playwright, one of the most eminent authors of the Romanticism in Poland, has been commemorated by the National Bank of Poland by issuance of a collector banknote worth 20 złotych.
 The banknote was put into circulation on 23 September 2009.

 On the obverse of the note, on the right-hand side, Juliusz Słowacki’s bust is placed.
 The centre has a stylised image of the manor house in Krzemieniec, which, for the past years, has served as the Juliusz Słowacki Museum.
 The state emblem of the Republic of Poland is placed on this side.

 On the reverse of the note, on the left-hand side, there is a fragment of King Sigismund III Vasa Column at the Castle Square in Warsaw.
 At the top, there are images of flying cranes.
 In the centre, there is a reproduction of an excerpt from the poem "Uspokojenie" (Reassurance) and, at the bottom, a fragment of St. John the Baptist's Cathedral in Warsaw.
 The author of the designs is Maciej Kopecki, chief graphic designer at the Polish Security Printing Works (PWPW).